cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 Sure, we can't change the mould after we've made it (or in other words, our `&'static str` is "immutable"), but we don't care, because we know we're going to use this mould a lot.

-There's a thing to be aware of though.
+Here's a thing to be aware of though.
 If you type `let steel_mould = "Rolo";`, your IDE will probably display:

 {% highlight rust %}
 let steel_mould: &str = "Rolo"
 {% endhighlight %}

-so, notice it says the type is just `&str` without the `'static` part.
+so, notice it says the type is just a `&str` without the `'static` part.
 Even though your IDE doesn't explicitly say it, this `&str` is a `&'static str` --- it's not "_like_" one --- it absolutely _is_ one.

 In fact, any text defined at compile time (also called a "string literal") is a `&'static str`.
 It lasts forever.